 Sidearm: most Cobras carry at least one backup piece, and Air-Vipers are no exception to this rule.
 They can discharge a single round from these weapons to inflict rank value 6 Piercing damage, or a semi-automatic burst of such to inflict rank value 10 Piercing damage.

 Aerial Combat: not all Air-Vipers were fighter pilots before joining Cobra.
 Those that were, however, generally earn a promotion to a higher grade of operative rather quickly.
-Air-Vipers who have mastered this skill may attempt combat ACTs in the air at a +1 RS.
+Air-Vipers who have mastered this skill may attempt combat ACTIONs in the air at a +1 RS.

 Guns: all Cobra operatives have the ability to wield firearms in combat, and Air-Vipers are no exception to this rule.
 They may discharge any standard, semi-automatic, or fully automatic rifle or pistol as if their Coordination was +1 RS higher than is listed above.